Scottish Government: Government spending and funding

 The Scottish Government primarily spends in three main categories – Capital, Resource and Annually Managed Expenditure (AME).
 AME directly contributes £9 billion to the Scottish budget, and includes all levels of funding that are devolved, however, it also continues to be annually funded by the UK Government on the basis of demand.
 The areas of budget responsibility in which the Scottish Government has most influence over is resource and capital spending.
 The resource budget is associated primarily with all day-to-day spending required to provide Scottish public services, whilst the capital budget is primarily for any investment in assets and infrastructure around the country.
-AME spending is usually required to be spent on areas such as NHS employees and teacher pensions, with that funding being ringfenced, meaning that the Scottish Government has very little influence over spending within AME.